-Viruses are responsible for common colds.
+Many viruses are responsible for common colds.
 The immune system reacts to them with protective measures.
-Allergic rhinitis shares a lot of symptoms with colds.
+Allergic rhinitis shares a lot of symptoms with common colds.
 These symptoms are provoked by defence mechanisms similar to those the organism directs against viruses.
 However, there are important differences.

-During the months of autumn and winter rhinoviruses spread easily.
+During the months of autumn and winter viruses causing common colds spread easily.
 Somebody sneezes in your vicinity, you shake hands, or pick up objects that are contaminated.
 Some days later you come down with a common cold.
 Using droplets as means of transportation, the infectious agent has invaded your body and your immune system reacts.
 After a short incubation period, you sneeze, suffer from a runny nose, and a sore throat.
-You cough and might experience a mild fever.
+You cough and might experience a fever.

 What exactly happens in your body?
 Two basic concepts help us to address this question.
 First, the immune defence of vertebrates combines two systems – one inborn, the other acquired.
 Second, the acquired immune system uses special cells and proteins, so-called antibodies, in order to clear a virus.